What is Swarm?

 How do I use or claim the balance in my proxy address?

 When swapping or interacting with liquidity pools, the platform will automatically use any relevant balances from your proxy address before withdrawing funds from your user address.
-Therefore, the simplest way to minimise the balance in your proxy address is by transacting.
+Therefore, the simplest way to minimize the balance in your proxy address is by transacting.
 You will always have the option to simply claim your entire proxy balance through your platform Wallet at any time.
 In the meantime, balances in the proxy wallet count towards rewards calculations.